- Open enrollment for 2022 health coverage runs from November 1, 2021 through January 15, 2022.

 - Governor vetoed legislation that would have allowed sole proprietors to buy small-group plans.

-- Withdrawn 1332 waiver proposal would have radically change Iowa’s market.
+- Withdrawn 1332 waiver proposal would have radically changed Iowa’s market.

 Iowa exchange overview